 \section{Abstract}

-Argo floats measure sea water temperature and salinity in the upper 2,000 m of the global ocean.
-The statistical analysis of the resulting spatio-temporal dataset is challenging due to its nonstationary structure and large size.
+Argo floats measure seawater temperature and salinity in the upper 2,000 m of the global ocean.
+Statistical analysis of the resulting spatio-temporal dataset is challenging due to its nonstationary structure and large size.
 We propose mapping these data using locally stationary Gaussian process regression where covariance parameter estimation and spatio-temporal prediction are carried out in a moving-window fashion.
 This yields computationally tractable nonstationary anomaly fields without the need to explicitly model the nonstationary covariance structure.
-We also investigate Student-$t$ distributed microscale variation as a means to account for non-Gaussian heavy tails in Argo data.
-We use cross-validation to study the point prediction and uncertainty quantification performance of the proposed approach.
-We demonstrate clear improvements in the point predictions and show that accounting for the nonstationarity and non-Gaussianity is crucial for obtaining well-calibrated uncertainties.
-The approach also provides data-driven local estimates of the spatial and temporal dependence scales which are of scientific interest in their own right.
+We also investigate Student-$t$ distributed fine-scale variation as a means to account for non-Gaussian heavy tails in ocean temperature data.
+Cross-validation studies comparing the proposed approach with the existing state-of-the-art demonstrate clear improvements in point predictions and show that accounting for the nonstationarity and non-Gaussianity is crucial for obtaining well-calibrated uncertainties.
+This approach also provides data-driven local estimates of the spatial and temporal dependence scales for the global ocean which are of scientific interest in their own right.

 \textbf{Keywords:} Moving-window Gaussian process regression, local kriging, nonstationarity, non-Gaussianity, climatology, physical oceanography